 The leadership here at Calvary Baptist is comprised of men and women who love, care and pray for every single person in the church.
 If you have questions for any of our staff, feel free to reach out and email them or call our church office to speak with them.

-Pastor Sean was born in Havre de Grace, Maryland.
-He received a BA degree in Religion in 1979 from Carson-Newman College in Tennessee.
-He received a Masters of Divinity degree in 1983 upon graduation from Southeastern Baptist Theological Seminary in Wake Forest, N.C.
-In 2009, Pastor Sean received a Doctor of Ministry degree from Erskine Theological Seminary in Due West, S.C.
+Pastor Sean was born in Havre de Grace, Maryland, received a BA degree in Religion in 1979 from Carson-Newman College in Tennessee, and received a Masters of Divinity degree in 1983 upon graduation from Southeastern Baptist Theological Seminary in Wake Forest, N.C.
+And in 2009, Pastor Sean received a Doctor of Ministry degree from Erskine Theological Seminary in Due West, S.C.

-In 2017, He received The Lorraine K. Potter Chaplaincy Merit award for faithful and effective pastoral and spiritual care in the U.S. Military and for creating “Partners in Care” that connects military members and families with local congregations for support in the time of crisis and need.
+In 2017, Pastor Sean Lee received The Lorraine K. Potter Chaplaincy Merit award for faithful and effective pastoral and spiritual care in the U.S. Military, and for creating “Partners in Care” that connects military members and families with local congregations for support in the time of crisis and need.

 Prior to his military service as Chaplain, Pastor Lee served as a new church development pastor in North Dakota and Delaware and as Hospice Chaplain/Manager for Spiritual Services and Bereavement at Hospice of Baltimore, now Gilchrest Hospice.

 Rev. Sarah Wood Lee graduated from Averett College (now University) in 1980 with a degree in Religious Education.
 She then attended Southeastern Baptist Seminary in Wake Forest, NC.

 Pastors Sean and Sarah met in Hebrew class, and in 1982 they were married.
 They both graduated from SEBT in 1983 with a Master's of Divinity degree, shortly afterwhich Rev. Sarah was ordained in 1983 at St. John's Baptist Church in Raleigh, NC.